marcojakob/code.makery.ch/content/library/html-css/part5/_index.en.md

 +++
-title = "HTML & CSS Tutorial - Part 5: Blog and Other Pages"
-date = 2015-04-08
+title = "Blog and Other Pages" date = 2015-04-08
-description = "Create a file structure with multiple web pages, including a structure for writing blog posts." image = "/assets/library/html-css/portfolio.png" prettify = true comments = true weight = 5 paging = "5"
+description = "Create a file structure with multiple web pages, including a structure for writing blog posts." image = "portfolio.png" prettify = true comments = true weight = 5
 +++

 Our portfolio thus far only has a home page.
 Most websites have more than one page, of course.
 In this part we will add additional pages.